 GEAR UP is a national initiative to encourage more young people to have high expectations, stay in school, study hard and take the right courses to go to college.
 It serves low-income priority students around the country, working with the same students from 7th grade until they graduate from high school and begin college.
 Students who complete the program can be eligbile for a scholarship covering up to 4 years of college.
-We are currently offering an additional small scholarship for students who plan to attend college for the 2017-18 year.
-Download the application here.

 Over the past 12 years, GEAR UP Massachusetts has helped more than 10,000 students chart a path toward high school graduation and college success.
 Students who participated in GEAR UP from 2005-2011 achieved gains in standardized test scores, while comparisons with non-GEAR UP students showed that participants were much more likely to take the SAT, complete financial aid forms, and enroll in college.

-SA leads the implementation of GEAR UP activities for 7th and 8th grade students at Mario Umana Academy and 9th - 12th graders at East Boston High School.
+ASA leads the implementation of GEAR UP activities for 7th and 8th grade students at Mario Umana Academy and 9th - 12th graders at East Boston High School.
 All 7th and 8th grade students at Mario Umana Academy are automatically enrolled in the program, while students who join at the high school level must qualify for free or reduced lunch to enroll.

 We help students and families improve academic achievement and performance, complete high school, and enroll in college or other training programs.